 - Accomplished scholar in the field of technology-enabled teaching and learning in the classroom, including using Palm handheld computers to teach math skills to third-graders

 - Fulbright Scholar to Taiwan for 2006-07; to work with Teacher Professional Development Center of the Ministry of Education

 Diane German (NCE, Special Education)

 - Recognized authority on diagnosing and treating language and learning disabilities through word retention methods

 - Delivered a presentation (along with Jean Mandernach, Grand Canyon University, and Sherri Restauri Carson, University of Alabama-Huntsville, entitled MERLOT Psychology Collection: An Exploration of Exceptional Online Learning Resources for 2012 at the Sloan-C/MERLOT Fifth International Symposium on Annual Emerging Technologies for Online Learning.
 Their presentation was nominated for a Sloan-C Effective Practices Award.
 Honig, who serves as editor of the MERLOT Psychology Editorial Board was asked to serve as track chair for the 2013 conference.

 - Co-author (with Marilyn Bizar) of Methods that Matter: Six Structures for Best Practice Classrooms and Best Practice, Third Edition: Today's Standards for Teaching and Learning in America's Schools

 - Co-Director, ESL STEM Success Grant (U.S. Dpt. of Ed, Office of English Language Acquisition)

 - Recently conducted professional development for English faculty at the National University of Mongolia as part of a Fulbright Senior Specialist Award.

-Christina Nolan (CAS, School Counseling)
+Christina Nolan (CPSA, School Counseling)